Frequently Asked Questions

-A big bang CMS migration is a process where all content and data assets are moved from the old CMS to the new CMS in a single instance.
-This approach involves a lengthy planning period, a content freeze, backing up data, and then migrating everything at once.
-After migration, thorough testing is performed to ensure all assets have been transferred correctly.
-For more details, see What is a big bang CMS migration?.
+A big bang CMS migration is a process where all content and data assets are moved from an old CMS to a new CMS in a single event.
+This approach requires a lengthy planning period, a defined cut-off time for content updates, and typically involves a content freeze before migration.
+The migration itself is executed all at once, followed by testing and review to ensure everything was transferred correctly.
+Note: This method requires downtime and carries rollback risks if issues occur during migration.
+[Source]

-How does a big bang migration compare to a trickle migration?
+How does a big bang migration compare to a trickle (phased) migration?

-What are the advantages and disadvantages of big bang CMS migration?
+What are the main advantages and disadvantages of big bang CMS migration?

 What are the best practices for a successful big bang CMS migration?

-Best practices include defining the project scope and timeline, performing content mapping, implementing the new CMS and necessary extensions, enforcing a content freeze on the old system, backing up all data, executing the migration, and thoroughly testing the new system to ensure all assets are transferred correctly.
-For more details, see Best practices for big bang migration.
+Best practices include: defining the project scope and timeline, performing content mapping and inventory, implementing the new CMS and required extensions, enforcing a content freeze on the old system, backing up all data, executing the migration, and thoroughly testing the new system post-migration.
+Note: Even with best practices, rollback can be challenging if issues arise during migration.
+[Source]

-Can you share a real-world example of a successful migration to Hygraph?
+Can you share a real-world example of a big bang CMS migration using Hygraph?

 Security & Compliance